skyfe79/Awesome/README.md

 - [stagewise](https://github.com/stagewise-io/stagewise) - stagewise is the first frontend coding agent for existing production-grade web apps 🪄  -- Lives inside your browser 💻 -- Makes changes in local codebase 🤓 -- Compatible with all kinds of frameworks and setups 💪
 - [opcode](https://github.com/winfunc/opcode) - A powerful GUI app and Toolkit for Claude Code - Create custom agents, manage interactive Claude Code sessions, run secure background agents, and more.
 - [gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
-- [voltagent](https://github.com/VoltAgent/voltagent) - Open Source TypeScript AI Agent Framework with built-in LLM Observability
+- [voltagent](https://github.com/VoltAgent/voltagent) - AI Agent Engineering Platform built on an Open Source TypeScript AI Agent Framework
 - [opencode](https://github.com/anomalyco/opencode) - The open source coding agent.
 - [metorial](https://github.com/metorial/metorial) - Connect any AI model to 600+ integrations; powered by MCP 📡 🚀
+- [XcodeBuildMCP](https://github.com/cameroncooke/XcodeBuildMCP) - A Model Context Protocol (MCP) server that provides Xcode-related tools for integration with AI assistants and other MCP clients.
 - [lemmy](https://github.com/badlogic/lemmy) - Wrapper around tool using LLMs for agentic workflows
 - [tweakcn](https://github.com/jnsahaj/tweakcn) - A visual no-code theme editor for shadcn/ui components
 - [macos-automator-mcp](https://github.com/steipete/macos-automator-mcp) - An MCP server to run AppleScript and JXA (JavaScript for Automation) to macOS.